bjrnfrdnnd/RepData_PeerAssessment1/Script.md

 The plot and the table indicate that

  * The person got up later during the weekends
- * The person performed, on average, a higher number of steps during the weekend (abiout 20%)
+ * The person performed, on average, a higher number of steps during the weekend (about 20%)
  * The pattern is not conclusive in order to answer the question if the person regularly performed some sort of sports that increases the number of steps during the weekends